0x4C4A/wl-scp-o-nator/README.md

 ## Installation

 1. **Install the Extension**: Search for `SCP-O-NATOR` in the Visual Studio Code Extensions marketplace and install it.
-2. **Create a Configuration File**: Create a `.scpconfig.json` file in the root of your workspace or the directory where your files are located.
+2. **Create a Configuration File**: Use the configuration wizard (`Ctrl+Shift+P` → "SCP-O-Nator: Setup Configuration") or manually create a `scpconfig.json` file in the `.vscode` directory of your workspace.

+**Note:** Legacy configurations in the workspace root are still supported but will be automatically migrated to `.vscode/scpconfig.json` when you run the configuration wizard.

 ## Configuration

-### Example `.scpconfig.json`
+### Example `scpconfig.json`

-Create a file named `.scpconfig.json` and add the following content:
+Create a file named `.vscode/scpconfig.json` and add the following content:

 ```json
 {